markus-barta/nixfleet/README.md

     enable = true;
     url = "wss://fleet.example.com";
     tokenFile = "/Users/yourname/.config/nixfleet/token";  # Store your token here
-    isolatedRepoMode = true;
+    repoUrl = "git@github.com:you/nixcfg.git";
     location = "home";
     deviceType = "laptop";
   };
 }
 ```

-**Pro tip:** The `isolatedRepoMode` option is a game-changer!
+**Pro tip:** Using `repoUrl` is a game-changer!
 It means the agent keeps its own separate clone of your config repo.
 No more conflicts with the repo you're actively editing. 🎉

 ### Step 3: Enable Version Tracking (Recommended)